-Tools such as these can be difficult to use effectively and are best left to the professionals.
+Tools such as these can be difficult to use effectively and are best left to professionals.

 A DIY Treatment can be dangerous

-When you ask yourself “Are DIY Termite Inspections and Treatment a good idea?”, health should be a major concern.
+When you ask yourself “Are DIY Termite Inspections and Treatment a good idea?”, health should be a major consideration.

 The best way to treat termites is with pesticides and poisons.

 Inspectors generally use safety equipment like masks, eyewear and gloves.

 This is because getting pesticide in your eyes, hands or mouth can make you very ill, or potentially even kill you.

 When treating termites, many pest inspectors will put up a chemical barrier.
 This involves spraying chemicals into a moat type hole around your property